India–Panama relations

 India–Panama relations are the bilateral relations between India and Panama.

 Panama is the first country in Central America where India established a resident embassy in 1973.
 Panama has an embassy in New Delhi, and a consulate-general in Mumbai.

 History

 The Indian-Panamanian connection is the oldest in the Central American region, dating back to the middle of the 19th century when groups of Indians, particularly Sikh immigrants, came to Panama to work on the construction of Panama railways and later the Panama Canal in the early 20th century.

-There are about 8,000 Indians, including those of Indian origin, in Panama, constituting the largest concentration of overseas Indians in Central America.
+There are more than 15,000 Indians, including those of Indian origin, in Panama, constituting the largest concentration of overseas Indians in Central America.
 The Indian community, predominantly from the Gujarat, is mostly involved in wholesale and retail trade.

 A Gurdwara was built in 1986 in Panama City under the non-profit organization Sociedad Guru Nanak to serve as a place of worship for the Sikh Community in Panama.
 The growth of the Indian community has flourished with the constructions of the Gurdwara, Mandir, Mosques and Bahá'í Temple.